coderedfox/Visual-Effects-Tools/README.md

 # Visual-Effects-Tools

 ### What is this repository for? ###
-* Tools I have created or copied over the years to help in the VFX world
+* Tools I have created, copied, and edited over the years to help in the VFX world.

 ### How do I get set up? ###
+*
 ### Contribution guidelines ###

-* Feel free to edit / clone to you liking
+* Feel free to edit / clone to your liking
+* Some parts have other owners please read scripts for authors

 ### Who do I talk to? ###